abzymalik/Log-Analyser/README.md

-The task was to support a small music media startup in identifying and managing suspicious website traffic that was overwhelming their servers and causing frequent downtime.
+This project is to support a small music media startup in identifying and managing suspicious website traffic that was overwhelming their servers and causing frequent downtime.
 The goal was to analyse server logs, detect non-human activity (e.g. bots), and recommend a cost-effective, technically sound solution.

 🔍 Log Parsing: Analyzes server logs using regular expressions to extract IP addresses, timestamps, endpoints, and user agents